Topic: Ferries

 Written on July 2, 2021 at 4:30 am, by

 From Washington State Ferries Customers should be prepared if their travels this holiday weekend include riding aboard a ferry.
 Some routes will be sailing on their holiday sailing schedules.
 Customers can note specific holiday sailings as they are marked on the timetables for each route.
-However, all customers should be prepared for longer waits at the terminal no Continue Reading
+However, all customers should be prepared for longer waits at the Continue Reading

 Crew Shortage, Maintenance Issues Cancel Weekend WSF Sailings in San Juans